-To make corrections, visit the secure Employer Account Access online then select "Reports" under "Annual Report" and print a copy of the Annual Report Terminated Sick Leave Report.
+To make corrections to sick leave days reported pre-Gemini on the Terminated Sick Leave Report, visit the secure Employer Account Access online then select "Reports" under "Annual Report" and print a copy of the Annual Report Terminated Sick Leave Report.
 Make any necessary changes or additions by hand and write "Revised" at the top.
-When adding a member to the Annual Report Terminated Sick Leave Report, please include the beginning and ending dates of employment and report only unused, uncompensated sick leave days that a member had available on the date he/she terminated district employment.
+When adding a member to the Annual Report Terminated Sick Leave Report, include the beginning and ending dates of employment and report only unused, uncompensated sick leave days that a member had available on the date he/she terminated district employment.